AUP1050/syllabus/README.md

 **Title:**     Engineering Software as a Service: An Agile Approach Using Cloud Computing, 1st edition **ISBN-13:**   978-0984881246

-It is recommended to purchase the ebook version, which costs 10$.
+It is recommended to purchase the ebook version (10$).

 ### Course Outline (very tentative!)